makerdao/community/governance/polls/Offboard BAL-A - November 15, 2021.md

 The community can vote in this poll to express support or opposition to the following changes:
 * Lower the BAL-A [Liquidation Penalty (chop)](https://makerdao.world/en/learn/governance/param-liquidation-penalty/) to 0%.
 * Lower the BAL-A [Debt Ceiling (line)](https://makerdao.world/en/learn/governance/param-debt-ceiling) to 0 DAI.
-* Increase the BAL-A [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) over 60 days using dss-lerp such that all vaults are liquidated by the end of that period.
+* Increase the BAL-A [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) over 30 days using dss-lerp such that all vaults are liquidated by the end of that period.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-offboarding-matic-comp-aave-and-bal/11184) to help inform your position before voting.

+For additional information on the parameters that would be used to offboard this collateral, please see [this post](https://forum.makerdao.com/t/proposed-offboarding-collateral-parameters-2/11548) from the Risk Core Unit.

 ## Outcomes